reymon359/how-to-live/advices/Nobody thinks the same way you do/index.md

 ---
 # Nobody thinks the same way you do

+Not everyone thinks the same way you do, and that is totally normal.
 How boring would a world be where we all think the same way.

-Not everyone thinks the same way you do, and that is totally normal.

 We would not grow as a society if we all thought alike.

-However, no matter their opinion and if you agree or not with it, you have to respect it.
+No matter the other's opinion and if you agree or not with it, try to respect it.

 ## Quotes